lucas-gaitzsch/pdf-turtle/README.md

 ### A painless html to pdf rendering service

-Generate PDF reports from HTML templates or raw HTML.
+Generate PDF reports and documents from HTML templates or raw HTML.

 ## How to run